 About 10 predominant cultures were isolated from the tannery effluent and soil, contaminated with Chromium by spread plate method.
 The isolated cultures were subjected to several screening test to identify the organisms.
 Among the isolated cultures, three were found to produce green water soluble pigments.
 The bacterial isolates were screened from the tannery effluent with a view that the indigenous bacteria from contaminated environments may be minimizing the inhibitory effects of other compounds that may be present along with Cr (VI), because of their resistance power gained (Turick et al., 1996).
 The minimal inhibitory concentration was studied and the strain TS4 had shown maximum tolerance for Chromium up to 3000mg/l.
 The growth of TS1 strain was inhibited after 500mg/l; whereas TS6 strain the growth was inhibited after 250mg/l concentration of Chromium.
-Thus for the optimization of the process the isolate TS4 was chosen.
+Thus for the optimization process the isolate TS4 was chosen.
 In the present study, optimization of pH and temperature was done to obtain maximum tolerance and reduction to varied levels of Chromium.
 There was completely no growth at pH 5 and 6; whereas in the case of pH 7 growths was slower and it was only upto 750mg/l of dichromate.
 Maximum growth was obtained only when the TS4 strain was incubated at 37°C and 42°C the growth was very slow.
 Moreover the growth of TS4 strain was inhibited by the presence of even lower concentration of Chromium in theses temperatures.
-This was in accordance with the report of Komori et al., 1989.
-This optimization was much helpful for the further treatment process because the chrome processed tannery effluent is having pH around 9.2 and also the optimal temperature is not a problem in a country like India.
 The results of the present study, suggested that controlling temperature would be critical for maintaining the bacterial process for chromate removal.